ArchLeaders/Avalonia.Generics/Avalonia.Generics/ReadMe.md

-# Avalonia Generics - Dialogs
+# Avalonia Generics

-**Avalonia Generics - Dialogs** is a helper libray that implements commonly used Dialog functions and Extensions like `MessageBox` and `BrowserDialog`.
+**Avalonia Generics** is a helper libray that implements commonly used functions and extensions like `MessageBox` and `BrowserDialog`.

 ## Usage

-The library needs to be initialized with the desktop window instance to attach the dialogs to, that can be done in the `App.axaml.cs` file as follows.
+The library needs to be initialized with the desktop window instance to attach dialogs to, that can be done in the `App.axaml.cs` file as follows.

 ```cs
 if (ApplicationLifetime is IClassicDesktopStyleApplicationLifetime desktop) {